These windows are see-through solar panels

 Andersen Corporation, the international window manufacturer, is one of the startup’s investors and participating in a recent $3o million Series B funding round.
 “Anderson led the industry in transitioning to insulated-glass units and pioneered the use of low-E coatings, all of which improved dramatically the energy performance of our windows, and both have now become an industry standard,” says Karl Halling, treasurer of Andersen Corp.
 “Andersen really sees this investment in this technology as a continuation of that legacy.”

 As manufacturing scales up, Ubiquitous Energy expects the windows to be around 30% more expensive than conventional windows.
 But if the windows can replace standard glass, the impact could be significant.
-The company has estimated that there are 20 million square feet of glass installed around the world annually, and if all of it was producing power, it would result in a 10% decrease in global emissions.
+The company has estimated that there are 20 billion square feet of glass installed around the world annually, and if all of it was producing power, it would result in a 10% decrease in global emissions.
 “When you think about the impact that this can have,” says Stone, “it’s huge.”

-Note: Correction: We’ve updated this story to reflect that the company estimates there are 20 billion square feet of glass installed every year, not 20 million.